LoyolaChicagoBooks/cder/source/events.rst

 .. figure:: images/BoundedCounterStates.png
    :alt: Bounded Counter FSM

-   The finite state machine of the bounded counter model.
+   The finite state machine modeling the dynamic behavior of the bounded counter application.

 As you can see, the three model states map directly to the view states from the previous subsection, and the transitions enabled in each